11' x 7' x 27"

 Lin has long been fascinated by the movement of water.
 She has studied ocean wave formations and created permanent earthworks in their image (Storm King Wavefield, 2009), mapped the contours of our oceans and seas, which are at risk from climate change (Bodies of Water, 2009, and Disappearing Bodies of Water, 2013), and petrified the landscapes of rivers and estuaries in recycled silver and steel (Pin River—Potomac, 2009 and Silver Chesapeake, 2009).
 Under the Laurentide continues Lin’s exploration of vulnerable water resources, looking specifically at Rhode Island’s largest waterfront, the Narragansett Bay.
 The work consists of an oval slab of Chelmsford stone etched with the topography of the Narragansett Bay.
 A thin layer of water flows over this landscape, following the natural course of water from the Seekonk, Providence, Taunton, and other rivers into the Bay and onto the Atlantic.

-Lin has described her work as “constantly exploring and revealing aspects of the natural world [such as] places that are hidden beneath the surface of the water…” Some 20,000 years ago, the Laurentide Ice Sheet covered most of North America.
+Lin has described her work as “constantly exploring and revealing aspects of the natural world [such as] places that are hidden beneath the surface of the water…” Between c.
+95,000 and c.
+20,000 years ago, the Laurentide Ice Sheet covered most of North America.
 This massive glacier shaped much of New England’s geological profile, including the Narragansett Bay.
 As its name suggests, Under the Laurentide makes visible the submerged landscape of the Bay’s floor, once buried deep beneath the glacier.